-Coming back to Los Angeles after being released form McLean almost felt like a dream.
+Coming back to Los Angeles after being released from McLean felt like a dream.
 Not as in it was a dream come true, but meaning I felt like I wasn’t completely back.
 I was in a dream state of sorts and felt like I was observing myself.
-I had been to a distant, unimaginable place and did very unusual things among highly abnormal people.
-After that experience, to be placed back into your old “normal” life routine feels anything but normal.
+I had been to a distant, unimaginable place and did very unusual things among very unique people.
+After that experience, returning to my old, “normal” life routine felt anything but normal.
 I guess the best way to describe it is that I now understood what people meant by the inability to readjust back into a normal routine after an extraordinary experience.
 I understood why soldiers returning from war couldn’t ever just resume their lives back in the States without a sense of unease.
 True, being home was a good thing, but after being somewhere that only those who were there as well could understand, it was hard to relate to those who hadn’t shared that experience.

 Of course I was thrilled to see my family and friends again.
 I missed them very much.
-And it was nice to indulge freely in “luxuries” such as my mom’s cooking, eating at nice restaurants with my dad and having lunch at outdoor cafes with friends.
+And it was nice to indulge freely in “luxuries” such as my mom’s cooking, eating at nice restaurants with my dad, and having lunch at outdoor cafes with friends.
 The pillow and mattress of my bed weren’t encased in blue plastic and I could shower without feeling like I was taping a scene in a prison movie.
-There was also the huge added benefit that I was treated and now had the tools to deal with my OCD, the real prison I lived in.
+There was also the huge added benefit that I was treated and now had the tools to deal with my OCD – a torturous type of prison.

 After some beers and shots of hard alcohol at Kelcy’s, we did the mandatory photo shoot of ourselves posing outlandishly to convey that we were a “wild” and “fun” bunch.
 After this tame version of simulated debauchery, we sat down to dinner.
 Kelcy had ordered pizzas and she made a green salad to accompany them.
 As she was about to doll out the salad, she noticed she’d forgotten the salad serving tongs.
 Since she was now a bit tipsy and to prove that she wouldn’t enable my “new rehabilitated self” with cautious over-observance of sanitation, she plunged her hands into the salad and placed a small portion on my plate.
 “This is good for you and I know I’m supposed to just go with the flow, so here you are!” she said.
 I laughed and thanked her.
 I was completely fine with eating her hand-held salad but I admit a tinge of anxiety did surface.
 A relic of my former, pre-treatment self was hoping to re-establish its dictatorship of my thoughts, so any moment of hesitancy was a potential opportunity.
 I dismissed the hint of anxiety and started eating my salad.
 It tasted fine and felt good.